Obsidian-TTRPG-Community/The-Tavern/00-Behind-The-Bar/03-Contributing/03-Contributing.md

 Because of this, my organizational decisions are designed around someone actively exploring this vault, not grabbing a single piece of information and leaving&mdash;people can do that too, it's just not what the organization is built around.
 These goals have led me to make an *opinionated vault*; I have made organizational decisions and note conventions that not everyone will agree with.
-That said, I'm more than open to feedback the conventions I've set; if you have ideas on how to make things clearer or think some of my current conventions are confusing, please make an [issue on Github](https://github.com/Obsidian-TTRPG-Community/The-Tavern/issues) and I'd love to talk about it.
+That said, I'm more than open to feedback on the conventions I've set; if you have ideas on how to make things clearer or think some of my current conventions are confusing, please make an [issue on Github](https://github.com/Obsidian-TTRPG-Community/The-Tavern/issues) and I'd love to talk about it.

 - [[#Getting Started With Git]]